kacan98/track-current-task/README.md

   "repositories": [
     {
       "path": "/path/to/repository",
-      "mainBranch": "develop"
+      "mainBranch": "main"
     }
   ],
-  "trackingIntervalMinutes": 5,
+  "trackingIntervalMinutes": 15,
   "taskIdRegEx": "D[FM]O-\\d+"
 }
 ```

 **Configuration Options:**
-* `trackingIntervalMinutes`: How often to check for changes (e.g., 5 minutes)
+* `trackingIntervalMinutes`: How often to check for changes (e.g., 15 minutes) and how much we register if changes are found.
-* `taskIdRegEx`: Regular expression to extract task IDs from branch names (e.g., `"D[FM]O-\\d+"` for both DFO and DMO tickets)
+* `taskIdRegEx`: Regular expression to extract task IDs from branch names (e.g., `"D[FM]O-\\d+"` for both DFO and DMO tickets).
+Defaults to branch name if not found.

 ## How It Works
 The tool logs time when:
-1. New uncommitted changes are detected
+1. The number of added or removed lines is different from previous check
 2. New commits are made compared to the main branch
 3. A branch is checked out for the first time